aspnetboilerplate/aspnetboilerplate/doc/WebSite/Notification-System.md

 In this object;

--   **userId**: Current user id.
-Generally you don't need this since you know the current user.
+-   **userId**: The current user id.
+You don't generally need this since you know the current user.
 -   **state**: Value of **UserNotificationState** enum.
 0: **Unread**,
     1: **Read**.